FalconPanel/documentation/panel/1.0/getting_started.md

 Falcon runs on a wide range of operating systems, so pick whichever you are most comfortable using.

 ::: warning
-Pterodactyl does not support most OpenVZ systems due to incompatibilities with Docker.
+Falcon does not support most OpenVZ systems due to incompatibilities with Docker.
 If you are planning on running this software on an OpenVZ based system you will &mdash; most likely &mdash; not be successful.
 :::